-One workout supplement that contains follistatin is MYO-X, which uses follistatin from egg yolks.
-MYO-X was found to increase muscle mass in 37 healthy college-age male athletes when taken at 10 to 30 grams per day [R].
+One workout supplement that contains follistatin is MYO-X, which uses follistatin from fertile egg yolks.
+MYO-X was found to increase muscle mass in 37 healthy college-age male athletes when taken at 10 to 30 grams per day .

-Myostatin inhibitors have become popular athletic supplements to use for fast muscle growth [R].
+Despite the lack of safety data, myostatin inhibitors have become popular athletic supplements to use for purported fast muscle growth .

-However, there are several potential downsides to be aware of when using myostatin inhibitors for athletic enhancement.
+However, there are several potential downsides to myostatin inhibition in people seeking athletic enhancement.

-One potential concern is that increased muscle growth will lead to an increased risk of injury due to increased stress on the muscle fibers.
-This is especially true for individuals using myostatin inhibitors as workout supplements instead of as part of a medical treatment for muscular dystrophy or other disorders [R].
+Another potential concern is that increased muscle growth will lead to an increased risk of injury due to increased stress on the muscle fibers.
+This may be especially true for individuals using myostatin inhibitors as workout supplements instead of as part of a medical treatment for muscular dystrophy or other disorders .

-Other possible side effects of myostatin inhibitors include increased the chance of tendon rupture, heart failure due to inflamed cardiac muscle, and rhabdomyolysis, a breakdown of muscle fibers that often leads to kidney failure [R, R].
+Other possible side effects of myostatin inhibitors include increased the chance of tendon rupture, heart failure due to inflamed cardiac muscle, and rhabdomyolysis, a breakdown of muscle fibers that often leads to kidney failure [38, 39].

 Myostatin Inhibitors in Sports

-One common way to inhibit myostatin is through “gene doping,” where human DNA is directly altered to grow muscle more easily.
-This is often done in secret due to its ban in many athletic communities.
-However, this secrecy also leads to a lack of safety in the procedure, which can have unpredictable consequences [R].
+One way people think they can inhibit myostatin is through “gene doping,” where human DNA is directly altered to grow muscle more easily.
+This is often done in secret due to its worldwide ban, since “gene doping” may have serious health consequences we know nothing about .